IacopoC/weather-web/README.md

 ### Weather Web - Forecast for a location

-A Weather Web page to display forecast of the day for your location.
+Weather Web is a single page to display forecast of the day for your location.

 ### Features
 - Current weather forecast for your current location.